walkawayy/TR1X/docs/tr2/README.md

 - fixed game freezing when starting demo/credits/inventory offscreen
 - fixed exiting the game with Alt+F4 not immediately working in cutscenes
 - fixed a crash when trying to draw too many rooms at once
+- fixed Lara prioritising throwing a spent flare while mid-air, so to avoid missing ledge grabs
 - fixed the following floor data issues:
     - **Opera House**: fixed the trigger under item 203 to trigger it rather than item 204
     - **Wreck of the Maria Doria**: fixed room 98 not having water